retrocomputacion/retrobbs/readme.md

    - `geoserver` = Geocoder used to retrieve location data.
 Can be set to either `Nominatim` (default) or `Photon`.
    - `stadiakey` = StadiaMaps API key.

+### Mindle (mindle.py) (new 0.50):
+Guess the word in this Wordle game clone.
+Solution list includes word from computer science, retrocomputing, programming, videogames and technology.<br>
+Registered users can play for a place in the high score table.

 ### Oneliner (oneliner.py):
 User-generated messages of up to 39 characters.
 The last 10 messages are stored in a JSON file located in the \<plugins\> directory.